sounisi5011/metalsmith-pug-extra/README.md

 ```

 The tests are not dependent on [yarn], so you can probably use the [`npm` cli] as well.
-However, since this repository does not include `package-lock.json`, it is strongly recommended to use [yarn] for dependency installation.
+However, since this repository does not include `package-lock.json`, it is strongly recommended to use [yarn] for dependencies installation.

 [`npm` cli]: https://docs.npmjs.com/cli/npm